-Ever heard of probiotics to clean, sanitize and protect?
+Ever heard of probiotics to reduce ATP?

 That’s ok, most people haven’t.
 Let us give you a quick rundown.

 Some harmful microorganisms, like e. coli and staph bacteria, can develop a “biofilm.”
 Biofilm is a sticky, hard layer of secretions, which germs create in order to build a barrier where an organized colony of germs thrive.
 Inside this biofilm, germs pass nutrients to one another and transport waste outside of their little community.
 Since the biofilm is relatively hard and several layers deep, most chemical disinfectants (including bleach or Lysol) are not able to penetrate it in order to kill any of the germs below the surface.
 Therefore, after a disinfectant is applied and evaporates, what’s left are dead microorganisms to act as food for the community of germs that was untouched by that same chemical.
 Those germs then begin to feast and thrive, adapt, and eventually become resistant to chemical disinfectants or antibiotics–the creation of a super germ has begun.
 (Imagine what’s thriving in your baby car seat right now).
-However, we have an answer for this.

 Our unique process applies high-temperature steam vapor to the surface which penetrates and destroys germs and biofilm while cleaning very effectively.
 Then, for additional protection, we add a layer of probiotic bacteria to the surface through a super-fine mist.